atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

     (approximate time: 15 minutes)

-In this tutorial, you'll enable automatic GitHub CheckRuns on Commits that build container images.
+In this tutorial, you'll enable scans on Commits that build container images.
 We'll demonstrate that you can easily track pull requests that are about to introduce _new_ vulnerabilites (vulnerabilities that are not already present in your deployed container image).